lukaszidz/BookLibrary-dotnet6/README.md

 # Book Library

-Simple book library project, using .NET 6, React and MS SQL Server database.
+Simple CRUD application, built using .NET 6, React and MS SQL Server database.
 The primary functionality is a filtering books by set of attributes (title, publisher, author, etc.)

 ## Screenshots